Shahi baaja: Contemporary use

 The instrument has been used in indie and fusion music, with at least 40 major bands using this for lead or for vocal accompaniment, such as Twigs, Beck, and Rapoon.
 Michael Flower of Vibracathedral Orchestra has been playing this instrument in a free-improv duo with Chris Corsano since 2006.
+Several Music Directors in India, across regions and languages, have used it for film music.
+It is currently also popular in the stages of North India for Bhajans, Sufi Music and Ghazals.